 Also, the defendant’s policy will also have an amount of coverage for damage to property.
 In Texas, trucks have higher liability limits than cars.
 Most truck companies have a minimum insurance policy of either $750,000 or $1 million, depending on the type of commercial vehicle is involved in the wreck.
 Trucks carrying hazardous materials must have a $5 million policy at a minimum.

-Gathering Evidence for Truck Wreck Claims
+How is Evidence Gathered for Truck Wreck Claims?

 The first step that a lawyer will take following a truck accident is gathering evidence.
 Collecting evidence as soon as possible is critical when filing a claim for McKinney truck accident damages.
 This includes evidence on the scene and additional evidence about the vehicles involved in the wreck such as black box and trucking safety systems data.